cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/README.md

 ### 1.2 Component Hierarchy

 Next.js offers standardised special files to adhere to their **established component hierarchy**.
 Notably, `layout.tsx` provides a common layout for both existing routes and directly nested routes. `loading.tsx` serves as a fallback UI displayed immediately when navigating the application in the event of longer rendering.
 The component hierarchy is established as **Layout -> Loading -> Page**.
 Within the `layout` component, the [GlobalContainer](./src/ui/global-container.tsx) child component acts as a wrapper for all pages within the application.
-It provides global functionality such as a custom right-click menu, top-level toolbar, and Redux store provider (see [here](#14-state-management)).
+It provides global functionality such as a custom right-click menu, navigation bar, and Redux store provider (see [here](#14-state-management)).

 ### 1.3 Server vs Client components